-Halloween is just around the corner!
-Here are some of our favorite cocktails in the holiday’s brightest, most festive hue — perfect for a Halloween party.
+Halloween’s just around the corner.
+To celebrate, check out some of our favorite orange Halloween cocktails.
 Gather friends, mix drinks, and toast to the spookiest night of the year.

 1 1/2 fl. oz.
 (45 ml) golden rum